streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/Concepts/_index.md

 A `StreamExecutionEnvironment` instance can manage multiple `KafkaStreams` instances and you can also create multiple environments.

-An environment allows you to define common configuration properties, listeners and behaviours to apply on a group of Kafka Streams instances
+An environment allows you to define common configuration properties, listeners and behaviors to apply on a group of Kafka Streams instances

 Moreover, an Azkarra application is not limited to a single environment.
-For example, if during the development phase you need to quickly test a Kafka Streams application on different Kafka clusters, you can create one `StreamsExecutionEnvironment`for each target Kafka Cluster.
+For example, if during the development phase you need to quickly test a Kafka Streams application on different Kafka clusters, you can create one `StreamsExecutionEnvironment` for each target Kafka Cluster.

 In the code example above, you can notice that we name the topology to be executed.
 In the same way, we can also name an environment.